Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

+For FeO specifically, as the value of the predicted LFX band gap is small, we explored whether the systematic over-localisation error from the omission of correlation in the self-consistent HF cycle could change qualitatively the result.
+Hence, we carried out a HF + (PBE correlation) calculation.
+We found the LXC potential from the inverted density still predicts FeO to be insulating with a slightly smaller gap of 0.66~eV.
+This result is qualitatively correct, although quantitatively underestimates the true band gap of FeO by the omission of $\deltaxc$ which in this case is larger because of strong correlations in FeO.

+In the other TMOs studied, the similarity of the LFX band gaps and experimental band gaps suggests weaker Mott physics and that the failure of local and semi-local DFAs is at least partially due to an inaccurate or incomplete description of exchange.

 The inversion of PBE0 and HSE06 target densities in these TMOs, however, yields an LXC potential that is quite different from the PBE potential.
-Notably, in the case of CoO, both the LXC-PBE0 and LXC-HSE06 band structures (shown in Fig. \ref{fig:CoO_HSE_inv_bs}) are insulating with a band gap of 1.45 eV and 1.44 eV respectively while PBE predicts it to be metallic.
+Notably, in the case of CoO, both the LXC-PBE0 and LXC-HSE06 band structures (shown in Fig. \ref{fig:CoO_HSE_inv_bs}) are insulating with a band gap of $1.45 \text{ eV}$ and $1.44 \text{ eV}$ respectively while PBE predicts it to be metallic.
 Likewise, the LXC-B3LYP potential $\vlxcdfa{B3LYP}$ gives a band gap of 1.30 eV which is perhaps not surprising since the weighting for HF exchange in the B3LYP, PBE0 and HSE06 functionals is similar with 20\% in B3LYP and 25\% in PBE0 and HSE06 (the non-locality is weaker in HSE06 since the HF exchange is screened by PBE exchange at long range).
-Similar albeit less drastic differences were observed for MnO and NiO; in these systems, PBE gives the right qualitative behaviour but underestimates the band gaps giving 0.96 eV and 1.23 eV respectively.
-However, LXC-PBE0 and LXC-HSE06 give band gaps of 2.02 eV and 2.01 eV in MnO and 2.72 eV and 2.71 eV in NiO.
-The behaviour of the LXC potential for PBE0 and HSE06 densities for (Co,Ni,Mn)O is thus consistent with the behaviour in the previously discussed systems in Table \ref{table:non_TMO_gaps} insofar that PBE0 and HSE06 appear to give similar densities and therefore similar LXC potentials.
+Similar albeit less drastic differences were observed for MnO and NiO; in these systems, PBE gives the right qualitative behaviour but underestimates the band gaps giving $0.96 \text{ eV}$ and $1.23 \text{ eV}$ respectively.
+However, we note that in these systems, the LXC-PBE0 and LXC-HSE06 gaps, $2.02 \text{ eV}$ and $2.01 \text{ eV}$ in MnO and $2.72 \text{ eV}$ and $2.71 \text{ eV}$ in NiO respectively, are much larger than the PBE gap.
+The behaviour of the LXC potential for PBE0 and HSE06 densities for (Co,Ni,Mn)O is nonetheless consistent with the behaviour in the previously discussed systems in Table~\ref{table:non_TMO_gaps} insofar that PBE0 and HSE06 appear to give similar densities and therefore similar LXC potentials.
 However, the large difference between these LXC potentials and the PBE potential suggests that the PBE0 and HSE06 densities differ greatly from the PBE density, especially in CoO where the SIE is large.